 Rafa Lopez, who is 52 years old, plays an outlaw in Oasys’ Wild West show and has lived all his life in the Tabernas Desert.
-As a child, when his father was on the team of construction workers that built Oasys, Rafa lived inside the theme park, when that was still allowed.
+As a child, when his father was part of the team of construction workers that built Oasys, Rafa lived inside the theme park, when that was still done.
 Growing up in that golden age, he had big dreams, but the realities of the film industry eventually got the better of him.
-Twice in his career, he quit Oasys to pursue acting; and when that didn’t work out, he waited tables, worked in construction, and tried a stint at Fort Bravo.
-Then, ten years ago, Spain’s economic crisis forced him back to Oasys—a place he had never really left.
-Now, Rafa is the most veteran of all the theme parks’ working showmen.
+Twice in his career, he quit Oasys to pursue acting; and when that didn’t work out, he waited tables, worked in construction, tried a stint at Fort Bravo.
+Ten years ago, Spain’s economic crisis forced him back to Oasys—a place he had never really left.
+And now, he's the most veteran of all the theme parks’ working showmen.

 Diego Jr. seems similarly optimistic about the future, an unusual stance for a young person in a country where the unemployment rate hovers around 17 percent.
 “At Oasys, there’s continuity, there’s security.
 In Exodus, I appeared as an extra on a horse next to Christian Bale.
 Whenever there’s an opportunity to be in the movies, I’ll take it but I’m not waiting for it.
 I like my job, and I’ll keep doing it for as long as my body lets me.”
-Perhaps it is as 27-year-old Cristian Navarro, the youngest of Oasys’ showmen, said, “Me siento mas realizado aqui"—I feel more realized here.
-He would rather be playing a romantic hero at Oasys than work as a ranch hand or compete in equestrian competitions.
-As in the movies, life here is just a little more vivid.
+Perhaps it's as 27-year-old Cristian Navarro, the youngest of Oasys’ showmen, said, “Me siento mas realizado aqui"—I feel more realized here.
+He would rather be playing a romantic hero at Oasys than work as a ranch hand or compete in equestrian competitions, even if the sheriffs always win and he's always shot dead.

 In 1966, in the Mirandilla Valley in the province of Burgos, about 400 miles north of Almería, Sergio Leone loaned several hundred Spanish soldiers from the Franco dictatorship to build a cemetery for the final scene of The Good, The Bad and The Ugly.
 Named Sad Hill, the cemetery was made to measure for the director’s plaintive vision.
 The soldiers planted some 5,000 crosses on fake graves, arranged in concentric circles around a paved stone arena where Clint Eastwood, Lee Van Cleef, and Eli Wallach faced off in a three-way duel that has become one of cinema's most famous showdowns.
 The same soldiers also built the sets of Batterville prison camp and Langstone Bridge, which they had the honor of blowing up in the movie, which takes place during the American Civil War.
 They also doubled as extras, swapping their actual uniforms for the blues and grays of the Union and the Confederacy.